 Three-dozen egg crate

-This Parcel Post container is designed to hold thirty-six eggs for shipment.
-The metal crate contains two removable shelves, each holding eighteen separator compartments in three rows of six collars that are formed by cardboard reinforced with metal rims.
+This parcel post container was designed to hold thirty-six eggs for shipment.
+Constructed of aluminum, the crate contains two removable shelves, each holding eighteen egg separator compartments in three rows of six collars.
+The collars were formed by cardboard reinforced with metal rims.
 An open window in the lid displayed the address card, and to its right, the small, slotted indentation held a card for postage stamps.
-A metal rod that slides through hollow hinges fastened the lid to crate’s body.
-After Parcel Post service started in 1913, farmers used egg crates such as this one to mail their product directly to consumers in cities.
+A metal rod that slid through hollow hinges fastened the lid to the crate marked “Fragile” and has been stamped “Special Delivery.”
+Farmers used such egg crates to mail their product by parcel post directly to consumers in cities.